gunesevitan/cs/[Book] Computer Organization and Design - Patterson & Hennessy/Chapter 1 - Computer Abstractions and Technology/README.md

-* C Files have answers of the Exercises.
+* C Files have answers of the Exercises'.

 ------------------------------------------------------------